AgenaRisk/api-r/README.md

 # 3. Structure of R-Agena Classes

 The Bayesian networks (BNs) in the R environment are represented with several objects: `Node`, `Network`, `DataSet`, and `Model`.
-These R objects generally follow their equivalents defined in Agena AI models.
+These R objects generally follow their equivalents defined in agena.ai models.

 ## 3.1 `Node` objects